 From autonomy to crisis

-In 1976, Madeira became an Autonomous Region attached to Portugal.
-From this date, the archipelago collects its own taxes and manages the budgets for social affairs.
-In fact, only foreign policy and defence depend on Lisbon.
-The island thus came to have its own government, remaining relatively independent from the Portuguese metropolis.
-From 1978 to 2015, it is the same man, Alberto João Jardim, who presides over the autonomous government of Madeira, as the longevity of his "reign" has long been the subject of debate among critics, who do not hesitate to compare him to a dictator.
-However, he and his party (the PSD, the Social Democratic Party, of which there is a branch in every village in Madeira!) have ensured the archipelago's economic growth and the development of the island's infrastructure, particularly since Portugal joined the European Union (1986), when Madeira was granted the status of an outermost region, which enabled it to receive much-needed EU aid until 2006.
-Most of this aid was injected into road and hotel infrastructure, greatly increasing the island's tourist accommodation capacity.
-Thus, Madeira has gone from being a poor and neglected region to one of the richest regions in Portugal
+In 1976, Madeira became an autonomous region of Portugal.
+Since then, the archipelago has levied its own taxes and managed its social affairs budget.
+In fact, only foreign policy and defense were dependent on Lisbon.
+The island thus came to have its own government, remaining relatively independent of the Portuguese metropolis.
+From 1978 to 2015, the same man, Alberto João Jardim, presided over Madeira's autonomous government, the longevity of his "reign" having long been the subject of debate among his detractors, who did not hesitate to compare him to a dictator.
+However, he and his party (the PSD, Social Democratic Party, of which there is a branch in every village on Madeira!) have ensured the archipelago's economic growth and the development of the island's infrastructure, particularly since Portugal joined the European Union in 1986: Madeira then obtained the status of outermost region, which enabled it to receive much-needed Community aid until 2006.
+Most of this aid was injected into road and hotel infrastructure, greatly increasing the island's tourist capacity.
+As a result, Madeira has gone from being a poor and neglected region to one of the richest in Portugal.

 An economy that is struggling to recover

-As the financial crisis of 2008 hits the world and Portuguese Prime Minister José Socrates resigns in 2011 after having implemented highly unpopular austerity measures, the Madeira archipelago also finds itself embroiled in a financial crisis, which EU aid from the European Union fails to stem.
-In February 2012, in the midst of the debt crisis, Angela Merkel said Madeira is an example of the gross misuse of EU structural funds: "We have built tunnels and motorways without increasing competitiveness. ».
-In fact, the causes of the crisis in Madeira are mainly risky real estate investments and many construction sites initiated by Alberto João Jardim and then finally abandoned, all of a sudden with public funds and other juicy contracts.
+As the 2008 financial crisis hit the world, and Portuguese Prime Minister José Sócrates resigned in 2011 after implementing highly unpopular austerity measures, the Madeiran archipelago also found itself embroiled in a financial crisis, which European Union aid failed to stem.
+In February 2012, at the height of the debt crisis, Angela Merkel declared Madeira to be an example of the misuse of European structural funds: "We built tunnels and freeways without increasing competitiveness".
+In fact, the causes of the crisis in Madeira are mainly due to risky real estate investments and numerous construction projects initiated by Alberto João Jardim and then finally abandoned, all using public funds and other lucrative contracts.

 The end of the Alberto João Jardim era